mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 Her eyes darted across the area in an awkward silence, trying to think of what to say.

 "I probably don't need to tell you that everything you knew is likely gone.
 This was not an accident.
-A man named Fajro has been consolidating the world's navies and engineers.
+A man named Fajro has been consolidating the world's sccientists and engineers.
 And this was their first move: a coordinated assault by sky and by land meant to force your people into submitting to slavery.
 Consider yourselves lucky to have a leader as clever and selfless as Melna."

 My eyes found Pomri's and peered into them.
 The fire before her cast glintlights off the water forming on her eyes.
 Her expression fell into that constellation, fervid and tenacious, taking Setre's words and purifying them in the blinding rage within her.